-Rewards — And Risks — Of Using Antibiotics As Silver Bullet For Poor Kids
+Could Antibiotics Be A Silver Bullet For Kids In Africa?

 In any case, monitoring signs of antibiotic resistance within the study group itself is only part of the equation, says Marc Lipsitch, an epidemiologist at Harvard's T.H.
 Chan School of Public Health.
 Children in the study group could easily pass antibiotic-resistant bugs on to their older siblings, parents, or others.
 And those people could be in trouble if azithromycin or another macrolide is the usual treatment for that bug, he says, "so you have to sample more people to see the effect."

-Azithromycin is not commonly used in Niger for routine infections, and so far Keenan and his colleagues haven't found signs of resistance among the study group to penicillin or other more prevalent antibiotics.
+Azithromycin is not commonly used in Niger for routine infections, and so far Keenan and his colleagues haven't found signs of resistance to penicillin or other more prevalent antibiotics among the study group.
 Even if they did, Lipsitch says, that wouldn't necessarily be a reason to scrap the treatment.
 Antibiotics may be worth the risk in a place like Niger, which has one of the highest childhood mortality rates in the world and has struggled to implement improvements like clean water infrastructure and rural primary care that would help save children's lives.

 "I can't think of anything better to do with antibiotics than to save lives, and there are very few cases where you can clearly see in a randomized trial that it's saving lives," he says.
 "So the real question is whether the consequences for human health [of antibiotic resistance] are very severe, and if so are they severe enough to compete with the impressive benefit the treatment has."